Back

 On the agent side, we point real browsing and coding agents at your product, the way a customer's agent would.
 Sign up.
 Authenticate.
 Try to get value.
 We watch where they stall, which docs they misread, and which tool calls fail.
 Why agents quietly close the tab and move on to other tasks.

-Then we hand you a list of fixes so specific your engineer can ship them before lunch.
-Not vague suggestions like "improve user experience."
-API tweaks.
-Doc rewrites.
-Auth flow adjustments.
-Error messages that agents can actually parse.
-The kind of changes that make agents stop ignoring your product.
+Instead of vague suggestions like "improve user experience," Scope gives you the exact API tweaks, doc rewrites, auth flow adjustments, and error messages that agents can actually parse.
+These are the kind of changes that make agents stop ignoring your product.

-Agent traffic is climbing fast everywhere it gets measured, in some places already past half of activity.
-Payments rails are being rebuilt for agentic transactions.
-The biggest SaaS companies are going headless.
-The most active investors are funding agent-native software as a category.
+• Agent traffic is climbing fast everywhere it gets measured, in some places already past half of activity.

-We have spent the last 3 months of 2026 looking at how models read SaaS products.
+We have spent the last 5 months of 2026 looking at how models read SaaS products.
 Most of what they think they see is wrong.

 The companies that win the next ten years will be the ones that started measuring how machines read them before it was obvious they had to.
 Everyone else will watch their funnel quietly leak into a channel they cannot see.
 We built Scope because doing things the old way is not enough anymore.